Lansing, Michigan: Founding myth

+Origins as a town

+The brothers were William and Jerry Ford.
+Although they were originally from New York, they were well-respected businessmen who hailed from Jackson and were instrumental during its earliest years.

+In 1836, they bought 290 acres in the northwest corner of Ingham County.
+They platted the land and hoped to build a community they named Biddle City, located south of the convergence of the Grand River and the Red Cedar River, in Lansing's present-day REO Town neighborhood.
+Biddle City's plat map included plans for a public square, church square and academy square.
+They sold 21 parcels of it – mostly to other Michiganders, not New Yorkers – and buyers understood that it was not yet a real city.
+Unfortunately, Biddle City never took off.
+The financial Panic of 1837 forced the brothers to heavily mortgage the property, and the city never materialized.

+Biddle City was not Lansing's original name, nor a precursor to it, as the plat was located outside of Lansing's original city limits.

+Originally, all that existed was Lansing Township, named in 1842 by an early settler, Joseph E. North Sr., after Lansing in Tompkins County, NY, where he was from.

-The settlement of fewer than 20 people would remain dormant until the winter of 1847 when the state constitution required the capital be moved from Detroit to a more central and safer location in the state's interior; many were concerned about Detroit's proximity to British-controlled Canada, which had captured Detroit in the War of 1812.
-The United States had recaptured the city in 1813, but these events led to the dire need to have the center of government relocate away from hostile British territory.
+The settlement of fewer than 20 people that would become the City of Lansing remained quiet until the winter of 1847.
+The state constitution required the capital be moved from Detroit to a more central and safer location in the state's interior in 1847; many were concerned about Detroit's proximity to British-controlled Canada, which had captured Detroit in the War of 1812.
+The United States had recaptured the city in 1813, but these events led to the dire need to have the center of government relocated further away from hostile British territory.
 There was also concern with Detroit's strong influence over Michigan politics, being the state's largest city as well as the capital city.

 During the multi-day session to determine a new location for the state capital, many cities, including Ann Arbor, Marshall, and Jackson, lobbied hard to win this designation.
 Unable to publicly reach a consensus because of constant political wrangling, the Michigan House of Representatives privately chose the Township of Lansing out of frustration.
 When announced, many present openly laughed that such an insignificant settlement was now Michigan's capital.
 Two months later, Governor William L. Greenly signed into law the act of the legislature making Lansing Township the state capital.

-With the announcement that Lansing Township had been made the capital, the small village quickly transformed into the seat of state government.
-Within months after it became the capital city, individual settlements began to develop along three key points along the Grand River in the township:
+With the announcement that Lansing Township had been made the capital, the small settlement quickly transformed into the seat of state government.
+Within months after it became the capital city, further individual settlements began to develop around it, along three key points along the Grand River in the township: